1my2981/Pre-trained-Foundation-Model/README.md

 - `medianFilter`：Both the denoising networks of Median filter for synthetic data and field data are stored here, including both 2D and 3D versions.
 - `Visualization module`：`Visualization.ipynb` for the visualization of network parameters.

  :boom: **Note Only one type of seismic data is presented here.
-If you are interested in other datasets, you can replace the corresponding input `.pth` model parameters and patch data `D_{patch}`.**
+If you are interested in other datasets, you can replace the corresponding input `.pth` model parameters and patch data  D <sub> patch </sub> .**
 ## The network structure of the proposed method is shown below
 ![ISAnet](https://github.com/furser1/ISAnet/blob/main/1.png)